 The following uses for hydrogen are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 One of hydrogen's isotopes, tritium (3H) is radioactive.
 Tritium is produced in nuclear reactors and is used in the production of the hydrogen bomb.
 It is also used as a radioactive agent in making luminous paints and as a tracer isotope.

 - commercial fixation of nitrogen from the air in the Haber ammonia process

 - methanol production, in hydrodealkylation, hydrocracking, and hydrodesulphurization

 - reduction of metallic ores